 Buddhism and Beatniks

-Appeals to Buddhism are not all that uncommon in secular American literature, especially from the mid 20th century.
+Appeals to Buddhism are not all that uncommon in secular American literature, especially from the mid-20th century.
 The Beatniks actually played a pivotal role in bringing Zen and Buddhism to the West, but with a healthy dose of irony and countercultural iconoclasm.
-Here’s some samples from a few poets of that era.
+Here are some samples from a few poets of that era.

 “to me a mountain is a buddha. think of the patience, hundreds of thousands of years just sittin there bein perfectly perfectly silent and like praying for all living creatures in that silence and just waitin for us to stop all our frettin and foolin.” — Jack Kerouac